Alex Gellman

 When able to follow a diet without sensitivities, most people notice an improvement in how they feel and function.
 Vega testing may reveal food sensitivities that you never knew you had, but could be responsible for stubborn ailments or health issues that you experience – like candida – or simply general feelings of lethargy, bloating, fatigue, etc.

-The Vega tests an extensive array of food including grains, dairy products, eggs, fruits, vegetables, nuts, seeds, meats, poultry, seafood, food additives, and miscellaneous foodstuffs such as caffeine, honey, sugar, yeast, alcohol, vinegar, etc.
+The Vega tests an extensive array of food, including grains, dairy products, eggs, fruits, vegetables, nuts, seeds, meats, poultry, seafood, food additives, and miscellaneous foodstuffs such as caffeine, honey, sugar, yeast, alcohol, vinegar, etc.

 To learn more about foods that might be triggering your ailments, and foods you need for optimal health, book an appointment for Vega testing by myself or another qualified health practitioner.
-Please let me know if you’re interested and I’ll send a Wellness Questionnaire.
+Please let me know if you’re interested, and I’ll send a Wellness Questionnaire.

 Filed Under: Recipes for Wellness, Wellness / Lifestyle Coaching Tagged With: food sensitivities Toronto, natural allergy tests, Toronto natural healthcare